 Of these financial health-related support cases, ‘low income’ accounted for 52% and other key concerns for people last year were ‘debt’ and ‘money management’.

 Supporting those on low income needs to go further than just increasing pay.
 Employers who take wider action and make some simple but considered changes can create a more stable workforce.
 Improving staff retention and engagement – often low among workforces on lower incomes – can improve productivity and business efficiency.
 Plus, you can help your staff and colleagues to better support their families and reduce work-related stress.

-In 2015 The Office of National Statistics found that almost half of large employers use ‘zero-hour contracts’ – contracts that don’t guarantee hours.
+In 2017 The Office of National Statistics found that there were 1.4 million contracts that did not guarantee a minimum number of hours.
 This places stress on workers who can’t guarantee an income to support their family.

 The Beyond Pay inquiry by Business in the Community identified that employers could help improve job security by monitoring their use of zero-hour contracts and ensuring that they’re only used when demand genuinely fluctuates.
 Regular workers may then be moved to minimum hours contracts, which offer more certainty.

 Ensure that your communications channels are accessible by your entire workforce.
 As many lower paid jobs are not desk-based, you should find other ways to communicate than via email.
 For example, you could use staff notice boards to display job vacancies, post updates with payslips and announcements or set up a private Facebook group that people can access on their mobiles.

 Regular face-to-face meetings with line managers are also useful for engaging with staff who have low literacy levels or a limited understanding of English.
 Line managers who build up a relationship with their staff are also able to provide support if they are struggling.

 It’s important to give advanced notice of any changes you make to the business, especially shift patterns, and then clearly communicate why these alterations have been made.